kawsark/consul-helm-openshift/README.md

 Note: this deployment is for testing purposes and may not be suitable for production.
 Please review each .yaml file carefully against existing security policies before applying them to your Kubernetes (OpenShift) cluster.

 Steps:
-- Adjust Kubeconfig to ensure `oc` or `kubectl` tools work with your OpenShift cluster
+1. Adjust Kubeconfig to ensure `oc` or `kubectl` tools work with your OpenShift cluster
-- Generate Kubernetes YAML templates using helm client side tooling
+2. Generate Kubernetes YAML templates using helm client side tooling
-- Deploy Consul using a script
+3. (Option A) Deploy Consul using a script
-- Or, Deploy Consul manually:
+3. (Option B) Or, Deploy Consul manually:
   - Deploy Consul server agents
   - Deploy Consul client agents
   - Apply Connect inject, sync catalog, UI and DNS service
-- Deploy example application
+4. Deploy example application

-## Adjust Kubeconfig
+## 1. Adjust Kubeconfig
 The steps in this repository requires either the OpenShift CLI tool `oc`, or the Kubernetes `kubectl` tool.
 The CLI tool should be configured to interact with the target OpenShift cluster.
 Depending on your security setup you may need to run these steps from a bastion server.
 ```
 export KUBECONFIG=/path/to/kubeconfig:$KUBECONFIG